Prehistoric Egypt: Naqada I (Amratian culture)

 Ovoid Naqada I (Amratian) black-topped terracotta vase, (c.
 3800–3500 BC).

 The Amratian culture lasted from about 4000 to 3500 BC.
 It is named after the site of El-Amra, about 120 km south of Badari.
 El-Amra is the first site where this culture group was found unmingled with the later Gerzean culture group, but this period is better attested at the Naqada site, so it also is referred to as the Naqada I culture.
 Black-topped ware continues to appear, but white cross-line ware, a type of pottery which has been decorated with close parallel white lines being crossed by another set of close parallel white lines, is also found at this time.
 The Amratian period falls between S.D.
 30 and 39 in Petrie's Sequence Dating system.

 Newly excavated objects attest to increased trade between Upper and Lower Egypt at this time.
 A stone vase from the north was found at el-Amra, and copper, which is not mined in Egypt, was imported from the Sinai, or possibly Nubia.
 Obsidian and a small amount of gold were both definitely imported from Nubia.
 Trade with the oases also was likely.

 New innovations appeared in Amratian settlements as precursors to later cultural periods.
 For example, the mud-brick buildings for which the Gerzean period is known were first seen in Amratian times, but only in small numbers.
 Additionally, oval and theriomorphic cosmetic palettes appear in this period, but the workmanship is very rudimentary and the relief artwork for which they were later known is not yet present.

+Later Amratian pottery and artwork often depicts various plants and animals.
+Pieces featuring fish, birds, elephants, crocodiles, and other animals have all been dated to the late Amratian.
+One small bowl depicts a man standing on a boat or raft while he appears to hunt a hippopotamus with a harpoon.
+The human figure is also commonly depicted on Amratian vessels.
+Jar E3002 in the Brussels Art & History Museum shows a group of eight men, two of which are wearing feathers and animal tails, while holding their arms above their heads.
+Additionally, bowl UC9547 in the Petrie Museum of Egyptian Archaeology shows two men in a weaving scene, providing early evidence for textile production in Egypt.